-By the mid 1980s a number of EU states, most notably the UK as a forerunner, had begun to cede direct control over telecommunications to new independent public national regulatory authorities (NRAs) (Thatcher 2002) whose role it was to manage the evolution of the sector along competitive lines.
+Any decision by Member States to create and develop a new area of policy at the EU level is always underpinned by consideration of the extent to which loss of sovereignty can be sanctioned - the current debate on EECMA is conditioned by this as much as anything else.
+The then novel telecommunications policy context of the 1980s and early 1990s in Europe made this a particularly significant consideration then too.
+At the national level, a number of states, most notably the UK as a forerunner, had begun to cede direct control over telecommunications to new independent public national regulatory authorities (NRAs) (Thatcher 2002) whose role it was to manage the evolution of the sector along competitive lines.
 The emergence of this US-style approach to telecommunications vested great responsibility in, and thus give great power to, the regulatory authority to create and police the set of detailed rules required to deliver even a minimum level of competition.
-It also unleashed a growing number of large, increasingly commercially-oriented, telecommunications service providers which tended to be the main subject of regulation given their status as incumbents in well established and newly emerging markets.
-On the demand side, the intensification of the most recent phase of economic globalisation through the 1980s prompted multinational enterprise telecommunications customers to exert pressure for telecommunications services to be made available to them to facilitate their international corporate function.
-The replacement of state ownership by independent regulation led to the argument that the 'regulatory state' (Seidman and Gilmour 1986) had emerged in telecommunications at the national level.
+It also unleashed a growing number of large, increasingly commercially oriented, telecommunications service providers which tended to be the main subject of regulation given their status as incumbents in well established and newly emerging markets.
+Though in the first instance tentative in their approach, these companies soon became international in outlook and corporate ambition, whilst still keen to protect home commercial territory as much as possible.
+New entrant telecommunications service providers - including ambitious overseas companies from the US - most accustomed to neither the traditional lack of competition in telecommunications nor its national commercial 'inwardness' - added to the expectation that telecommunications should develop along international lines (Curwen and Whalley 2004).
+On the demand side, the intensification of the most recent phase of economic globalisation through the 1980s prompted multinational enterprise telecommunications customers to exert pressure for telecommunications services - both traditional basic and newer value added - to be made available to them to facilitate their international corporate function.

-These important changes suggested to the European Commission - by the mid-1980s a well established and ambitious actor on the EU stage - that the coordination of telecommunications market regulation might be explored as a means of facilitating the future development of the sector (European Commission 1984).
-Given the nature of the EU, with 10 and, as the 1980s proceeded, 12 different telecommunications sectors, the Commission quickly came to the opinion that a legislative package was required to frame the internationalisation of telecommunications governance to the EU level.
-It was also clear that any movement towards the Europeanisation of telecommunications through the EU route needed to be conducted tentatively, to reflect national Member State preferences specifically.
-The Commission's Green Paper on creating the SEM in telecommunications (European Commission 1987), whilst bold in its overall goal, was more modest in its specific proposals.
-It argued for EU-wide competition in the markets for telecommunications terminal equipment and value-added services yet simultaneously declared the right of Member States to maintain on a monopoly basis so-called reserved services, principally voice telephony.
+All these important changes combined in the EU to suggest to the European Commission that the coordination of telecommunications market regulation might be at the very least explored as a means of facilitating the future development of the sector (European Commission 1984).
+Given the nature of the EU, with 10 and, as the 1980s proceeded, 12 different telecommunications sectors, the Commission quickly came to the opinion that a legislative package would be required to frame the internationalisation of telecommunications governance to the EU level.
+However, it was also clear that any movement towards the Europeanisation of telecommunications through the EU route was likely to be conducted tentatively.
+The European Commission's 1987 Green Paper on creating the SEM in telecommunications (European Commission 1987), whilst bold in its overall goal, was more modest in the proposed measures to achieve it.
+The paper was deeply equivocal in nature in terms of its reflections on telecommunications liberalisation.
+On the one hand, it argued for EU-wide competition in the markets for telecommunications terminal equipment and value-added services.
+It also called for the separation of what were then termed operational and regulatory functions, the implication being that the PTT administration, or evolving variant thereof, could no longer determine the conditions for a sector in which it was, or would become, a market player.
+On the other hand, the Green Paper declared the right of Member States, where desired, to maintain on a monopoly basis so-called reserved services, principally voice telephony.